-In our second week on Mill's Utilitarianism, we'll examine Mill's position on a different issue.
 It is not controversial-and will come as no surprise, given the title of the book-that Mill endorses utilitarianism in some form or other.
 However, what is controversial is the exact form his utilitarianism takes.
 Is he an act-utilitarian, holding that an act is right if and only if, and because, it, of the options available, would produce the greatest increase in well-being?
+Or is he rather a rule-utilitarian, holding that an act is right if and only if, and because, it owhich would produce the greatest increase in well-being?
 Or is he rather a rule-utilitarian, holding that an act is right if and only if, and because, it conforms to a set of rules, general conformity to which would produce the greatest increase in well-being?